Sharp energy self-determination of macroscopic quantum bodies in pure states, as a validation of the First Law of Thermodynamics: Introduction

 \section{Introduction}

-An isolated quantum macroscopic body, whose atoms or molecules interact via short range interatomic potentials, reaches thermal equilibrium if left unperturbed for a sufficiently long time. \cite{LL} We face this situation, for instance, {\it every single time} that the lid of a (very good) thermos bottle is closed or a gas of alkali atoms is confined by a magneto-optical trap in ultra-high vacuum.
-Since this occurs every single time that the experiment is ``repeated'', we may consider the situation in which the isolated system is in a pure state $|\Psi(t)\rangle$, even if we do not know which state it actually is, and possibly being different in each realization.
-For definiteness, we do not consider entanglement of macroscopic systems here.
-On the other hand, thermodynamics provides a very precise description of properties and transformations of macroscopic systems in and between states in thermal equilibrium.
-In particular, the First Law, that establishes that the change of energy of a system during a process equals the change of energy of its surroundings in terms of work and heat, demands that the total energy of the system plus environment, a composite isolated system, remains constant.
-If we appeal to classical mechanics, we can invoke the conservation of energy of closed systems and establish the microcanonical ensemble as the representation of the equilibrium state, in which all points in phase space with energy equal to the initial and constant energy are equally probable.
-But, in real life, systems obey quantum mechanics.
-And, in general, energy is undetermined since quantum states are superpositions of energy eigenstates.
-To cope with this complication, it is usually argued that the energy of a closed system can be determined within a very small ``microcanonical'' shell $\delta E$ around a value $E$ and, then, in equilibrium, the quantum microcanonical distribution is obtained; see e.g. Refs. \cite{LL,Goldstein0,Reimann1,Goldstein3}.
-In particular, Ref. \cite{Goldstein3} provides a thorough discussion of the {\it individual} evolution of these microcanonical states towards equilibrium.
-While we claim here that it is not evident or obvious that when we isolate a system in real life we actually ``prepare'' it in a pure state within such a shell, we show that such an assumption is unnecessary for the type of states here considered.
-That is, we show that pure states of isolated macroscopic bodies, which are dense superpositions of energy eigenstates, otherwise arbitrary, have very sharply peaked energy distributions.
-And as a result, those pure states are already ``microcanonical'', in the sense that all energy eigenstates that actually contribute to the superposition have essentially the same constant energy.
-As we will see, the sharpness of the energy distribution follows from the fact that the energy density of states of macroscopic bodies grows extremely fast with energy and because the pure states considered are dense superpositions of energy eigenstates, {\it bounded} in energy.
-We find it interesting to note that, while the states here discussed can be identified as typical of macroscopic bodies, because they lead to the conditions required by the First Law of thermodynamics, at the same time this implies that the First Law is of statistical character, rather than being an exact or a rigorous one.\\
+An isolated quantum macroscopic body, whose atoms or molecules interact via short range interatomic potentials, reaches thermal equilibrium if left unperturbed for a sufficiently long time. \cite{LL} We face this situation, for instance, {\it every single time} that the lid of a (very good) thermos bottle is closed or a gas of alkali atoms is confined by a magneto-optical trap in ultra-high vacuum. \cite{Cornell,Ketterle,Pethick,Seman} A very important observation is that this occurs every single time that the experiment is ``repeated'', independently of whether the initial state is the same or not and independently of whether the system reaches the same equilibrium state or not.
+As a matter of fact, it is actually very hard to conceive or prepare an everyday system, being a solid, fluid or superfluid, to remain in non-equilibrium states, as all tend to thermalize, either in contact with their environment or completely isolated.
+Our interest here is on isolated systems that do thermalize.
+In those cases, thermodynamics provides a very precise description of properties and transformations of macroscopic systems in and between states in thermal equilibrium, and gives us very general conditions and restrictions on the relaxation to equilibrium.
+In particular, the First Law, that establishes that the change of energy of a system during a process equals the change of energy of its surroundings in terms of work and heat, demands that the total energy of the system plus environment, a composite isolated system, remains constant throughout.
+If we appeal to classical mechanics we can invoke the conservation of energy of closed systems and establish the microcanonical ensemble as the representation of the equilibrium state, in which all points in phase space with energy equal to the initial and constant energy of the system are equally probable. \cite{LL} But, in real life, systems obey quantum mechanics and, in general and strictly speaking, energy is undetermined since quantum states are superpositions of energy eigenstates.
+To cope with this complication it is usually argued that the energy of a quantum closed system can be determined within a very small ``microcanonical'' shell $\delta E$ around a value $E$ and, then, once equilibrium is reached, the quantum microcanonical distribution is obeyed; see e.g. Refs. \cite{LL,Goldstein0,Reimann1,Goldstein3}.
+In particular, Ref. \cite{Goldstein3} provides a thorough discussion of the {\it individual} evolution of these microcanonical states towards equilibrium.\\